SPECIAL TOPIC: SEPTUAGINT (LXX)

 The LXX provides a differing Hebrew textual tradition from the text of Rabbi Aquiba (MT).
 Both traditions are represented in the Dead Sea Scrolls.

-The problem comes when these two texts do not agree.
+The problem comes when these two textual traditions do not agree.
 And, in books like Jeremiah, Daniel, and Hosea, they are radically different.
 Since the finding of the Dead Sea Scrolls in A.D.
 1947, it has become obvious that both the Masoretic Text and the Septuagint have ancient manuscript attestation.
 Usually the Masoretic Text is accepted as the basic text for the Hebrew Bible and the Septuagint is allowed to supplement it in different passages or corrupted readings.
+Some of the textual differences in the Hebrew text (see SPECIAL TOPIC: MASORETIC TEXT) can be attributed to oral traditions from different geographical regions.
+See John H. Walton, and D. Brent Sandy, The Lost World of Scripture: Ancient Literary Culture and Biblical Authority.

 1. The LXX has helped in the understanding of the MT (one example):